-A customers' perception of your business is key to you gaining their business.
+A customers' perception of your business is key to gaining their business.

-They expect that you understand their needs and how their business works.
+They expect you to understand their needs and how their business works.

 What Questions should I ask before responding to an RFP?